Fire destroys much of 249-year-old church in California

 “I was baptized here, I had my first communion here … I was getting ready to get married here next year so this hurts,” Quezada said.
 “It’s just really sad to see such a historic place burned down because this place means a lot to us.”

-The church, built of stone, brick and mortar, originally had a vaulted ceiling that was damaged by two earthquakes in the early 1800s, she said.
-Franciscan fathers replaced the ceiling with a wood-paneled ceiling and the roof was last repaired following some damage caused by the 1994 Northridge earthquake, Huerta said.
+The church, built of stone, brick and mortar, originally had a vaulted ceiling that was damaged by two earthquakes in the early 1800s, Huerta said.
+Franciscan fathers replaced the ceiling with a wood-paneled ceiling, and the roof was last repaired following damage caused by the 1994 Northridge earthquake, she said.

 This version corrects the spelling of the church member’s name to Selena Quezada, not Casada.